 Doctorate Program in Pure and Applied Logic

-The Ph.D.
-Program in Pure and Applied Logic is an interdisciplinary program designed to support students seeking a career in Mathematics, but interested in working in an area of logic supported by the Department of Philosophy.
+The Doctorate Program in Pure and Applied Logic is an interdisciplinary program designed to support students seeking a career in Mathematics, but interested in working in an area of logic supported by the Department of Philosophy.
 This program is the Philosophy Department component of the CMU Pure and Applied Logic program.
-As part of the program, students earn an M.S. degree from the Department of Mathematical Sciences.
+As part of the program, students earn a Master of Science from the Department of Mathematical Sciences.